amanbrar1999/SoccerResultPredictor/README.md

 # SoccerResultPredictor

 Predicting sports can be very difficult due to the amount of factors involved in each individual game.

-This application is made to try out several methods to try and predict the results of upcoming EPL soccer games.
+The purpose of this project is to try out several machine learning methods to predict the results of upcoming EPL soccer games.

 ## Logistic Regression
 The first, and most basic method will be a logistic regression model using past results.